Recently, a very wise VC asked me what I thought about a small but scrappy competitor in the space of my last company, EchoSign / Adobe Sign.

 I told him I didn’t know the company that well, but from what I’d seen, some things might seem appealing.
 I bet the freemium metrics appeared good, with positive growth and solid conversion rates.
 I told this VC I bet that while they had no true enterprise customers, they had a few nice silos within some large customers.
 And I told this VC that while I hadn’t used this particular competitive product directly really, that I’d bet some of it seemed slick.
 After all, they got to build it more recently.

 But — I said I think you should pass, at least for now.
-If they wanted to go for a Big Exit.
+If they wanted to go for a Big Unicorn / Decacorn Exit at least.
 Because I suspected that small but interesting early traction was just bottom feeding in the market.
 Not a true disruption in the market.

 The VC challenged me, and I said I was wrong every day … but I asked him what they were doing that was disruptive.
 He said this competitor was cheaper.